HuijiaoLuo/Simulation/README.md

 # Simulation
 This branch is for Computational Quantum Simulation.

+## Ising Model
+The basic introduction about Ising Model can be reviewed in my blog [Study note about Ising model](https://huijiaoluo.github.io/2024/07/16/QuantumNote1/).